A Proof of the Persistence of Anti-integrable States for Three-Dimensional Quadratic Diffeomorphisms: Introduction

 Our main theorem (Theorem \ref{mainthm}), which states that all hyperbolic AI states persist to genuine orbits of the map $L$, is presented in Section \ref{sec:mainthm}.
-In Subsections \ref{subsec:eg1}, \ref{subsec:JLM} and \ref{subsec:HM}, we discuss and examine known examples of AI states in the literature and show that every example gives rise to a compact, hyperbolic, backward and forward complete set for the relation at the AI limit.
-Although our main theorem concerns the persistence of AI states to genuine orbits, its proof also implies that any hyperbolic AI states persist to another AI state (see Theorem \ref{mainthm_correspondence} in Subsection \ref{sec:more}).
-This can be employed to prove the existence of AI states in certain parameter regions.

-In the final section, we discuss relevant issues for the AI limit.
+In Subsections \ref{subsec:JLM} and \ref{subsec:HM}, we discuss and examine known examples of AI states in the literature and show that every example gives rise to a compact, hyperbolic, backward and forward complete set for the relation at the AI limit.
+In Section \ref{sec:discussion}, we discuss relevant issues for the AI limit.
 We first discuss an AI limit where the map $L$ reduces to a non-invertible 2D quadratic map rather than a correspondence (see Subsection \ref{subsec:Mira}).
-In Subsection \ref{subsec:equiva}, we discuss some equivalent descriptions of hyperbolicity for a $C^1$ relation.
-At last, we demonstrate in Subsection \ref{subsec:degenerate} an example all except two AI states of which cannot be continued to a genuine orbit of the map $L$.
+In Subsection \ref{subsec:equiva}, we provide an alternative proof of Lemma \ref{mainla}.
+A notion called {\it nondegeneracy} is defined in Subsection \ref{equiva2}.
+We shall see that this is an equivalent notion to the hyperbolicity for a $C^1$ relation.
+We demonstrate in Subsection \ref{subsec:degenerate} a non-hyperbolic example in which only two AI states can be continued to become genuine orbits of the map $L$, but all others cannot.
+In the final section, we conclude with a summary of what are done in this paper.